-When public discussion is expected or media coverage is desirable, the item should be placed on the Regular Agenda.
+When discussion is expected the item should be placed on the Regular Agenda.
 Items include Reports, Resolutions and Ordinances (emergency and non-emergency).
-Hearings, appeals and ordinances that increase the budget are also placed on Regular Agenda.
+Ordinances that increase the budget are also placed on Regular Agenda.
 Regular Agenda items are read and voted on individually.